 O’Hare is a large airport and services several thousand flights every day.
 Though few passengers travel with animals, we recommend bringing your own bags in case none are available at your terminal’s pet relief station.

-In addition to providing several outdoor animal relief areas, O’Hare introduced the airport’s indoor animal relief area in 2015.
+In addition to providing several outdoor animal relief areas, O’Hare also provides indoor animal relief areas.
 The area is outfitted with artificial grass, miniature fire hydrants, and a pop-up sprinkler system to clean and eliminate waste.
-The location choice is strategic, as it eliminates the need for passengers to travel back through security to allow the animal to use the bathroom.
+The location choices are strategic, as they eliminates the need for passengers to travel back through security to allow the animal to use the bathroom.
 Plastic bags are available to owners, and the room is wheelchair accessible.

-Chicago O’Hare’s introduction of the indoor pet relief area is a step in the right direction.
+Chicago O’Hare’s introduction of indoor pet relief areas is a step in the right direction.
 Even with the nicer outdoor areas, the airport is somewhat behind the curve for overall pet travel resources, especially when compared with the number of indoor animal relief areas at other busy transportation hubs.
-Even still, with a little planning, you can use this airport to safely fly with your pet.